< Go to Backpacking Water Treatment

 It works best as a personal system for one person.
 We filled some of our friends' bottles while out in the backcountry, but our hands got tired pretty quickly after squeezing all that water for others.
 The only way to treat more water is to carry dirty water with you in separate bottles.

 At 1.6 ounces for the filter alone, this is the lightest treatment system in our entire review other than chemical treatments.
-It is 2.5 ounces for filter and soft bottle, and 3.5 ounces for filter, bottle, syringe and straw.
+It is 2.5 ounces for filter and soft bottle, and 3.5 ounces for filter, bottle, syringe and straw - the Katadyn BeFree has the Mini beat when weighing both the bottle and filter at 2.3oz.
 By contrast, the similarly styled LifeStraw weighs 2.7 ounces (which does not include the weight of a bottle) and is almost four inches longer.
 The Mini is so, well, mini and light that it is almost inconsequential to include in your pack.
 This alone is reason enough to consider purchasing this filter.
 It can provide you with clean water without weighing down your pack.

 Weight and bulk are the two biggest complaints people have about water filters, and why someone would consider not bringing a filter.
 The Mini counteracts these complaints with style.
 The taste of water remains unchanged through this model; it delivers water just as cold and fresh as the stream you may be drinking out of.
 It doesn't leave a chemical aftertaste like Aquamira Water Treatment Drops.

-This filter works best as a personal water treatment system for backpacking, and is not ideal for groups or car camping.
-In those situations, we recommend a gravity filter that can treat large amount of water very quickly, but this filter is lighter and smaller than any of the tested gravity options.
-This is an excellent choice for a hiker wanting to go far and fast in the backcounty.
+This filter works best as a personal water treatment system for backpacking and is not ideal for groups or car camping.
+In those situations, we recommend a gravity filter that can treat a large amount of water very quickly, but this filter is lighter and smaller than any of the tested gravity options.
+This is an excellent choice for a hiker wanting to go far and fast in the backcountry.